Hoon, Derbyshire: Toponymy

-Local area
+Heritage

 Although the name of Hoon suggests several, there is only one known tumulus in the parish, at Hoon Mount.
 These date typically from the Bronze Age – 2350 BC to 701 BC.
 It appears to have been disturbed at a later unknown date.
 Iron Age (800BC to 409AD) remnants include field boundary evidence, and various examples of medieval 'ridge and furrow' farming found throughout.
-At the time of the Domesday survey in 1086 Hoon had two manors; one owned by Burton Abbey, after the Dissolution of the monasteries this was granted along with other lands by Henry VIII to Sir William Paget, which descended through marriage to the Scholfield family into the 20th century; the other appears to be Hoon Hay manor in the south, which came under the ownership of Henry de Ferrers and was held by Saswalo (alias Sewallis), whose descendants took on the surname Shirley from Shirley, Derbyshire where they had their seat.
+During an unknown medieval period, it is thought there was a village near Hoon Hay in the south, considered to be later depopulated.
+At the time of the Domesday survey in 1086 Hoon had two manors; one owned by Burton Abbey, after the Dissolution of the monasteries this was granted along with other lands by Henry VIII to Sir William Paget, which descended through marriage to the Scholfield family into the 20th century; the other appears to be Hoon Hay manor, which came under the ownership of Henry de Ferrers and was held by Saswalo (alias Sewallis), whose descendants took on the surname Shirley from Shirley, Derbyshire where they had their seat.

 The manor remained with the Shirley family until the reign of Henry VIII.
 It was bought after this by the Palmers, who were succeeded by the Staffords.
 In the middle of the 17th century it was purchased by a member of the Pye baronets, John Pye, and in 1734 the last of the baronets, Sir Robert Pye died with the manor descended to his three daughters, and it was later owned by the Watkins family.
 In the early 19th century this portion of Hoon appears to have been sold by Captain Watkins to Mr W.J.
 Lockett, who then divided up and sold the landholdings.
-It seems there may have been a settlement in later medieval times or possibly a more spread out village, centred around Hoon Hay farm.
 The North Staffordshire Railway built the Crewe-Derby Line across the south of the parish in 1848.
 Hoon was a township within the ancient parish of Marston-on-Dove, but became a civil parish after 1866.
 The Nestle coffee processing plant has been historically based in neighbouring Hatton since the beginning of the 20th century, but from 2012 it expanded into the south west area of Hoon parish, the extension being officially opened in 2016.

 Governance and demography

 Population

-There are 2,785 residents recorded within Hoon and Hatton parishes for the 2011 census, an increase from 2,648 (6%) of the 2001 census.
+There are 55 residents recorded within Hoon in the 2021 census.

 Local bodies

 Hoon parish is managed at the first level of public administration through a parish meeting.
-It is further represented by a ward on Hatton parish council.
+Although there is a ward on the neighbouring Hatton parish council named for Hoon, it is not within Hoon parish.
+The local development plan however is arranged in conjunction with the Marston-on-Dove and Hilton parishes.

 At district level, the wider area is overseen by South Derbyshire district council.
 Derbyshire County Council provides the highest level strategic services locally.